dfinity/portal/docs/developer-docs/production/custom-domain/dns-setup.md

 Now, you are all set to register your custom domain with the boundary nodes and you can continue with step 2 of the [general custom domains instructions](custom-domain.md#custom-domains-on-the-boundary-nodes).

-## Amazon Route 53

-In the following, we explain how you can configure your domain on Amazon Route 53 to point to a canister hosted on the Internet Computer.
-As an illustration, we configure the domain `ic-domain.net` and the subdomain `example.ic-domain.net` to point to the canister with the ID `y5jqt-wqaaa-aaaam-abcoq-cai`.

-### Apex
-- #### Step 1: After purchasing your domain on Route 53, open your account and navigate to **My Products**.

-### Subdomain

-Now, you are all set to register your custom domain with the boundary nodes and you can continue with step 2 of the [general custom domains instructions](custom-domain.md#custom-domains-on-the-boundary-nodes).
 ## GoDaddy

 In the following, we explain how you can configure your domain on GoDaddy to